ramigs/strapi-nuxt-article/strapi-nuxt.md

 The Auth module uses Vuex's state management to store the user authentication status and user info.

-Enable the Vuex store by creating a `index.js` file inside the `store` directory with the store getters:
+Enable the Vuex store by creating a `./store/index.js` file with the store
+getters:

 ```javascript
 export const getters = {